 To complete the MBA, students must successfully complete the equivalent of twenty (20) one-credit courses.
 Students have the option to complete one of three study patterns: course, course plus project, and course plus thesis.
 Normally the decision to undertake a specific pattern is made after the first year of study.
 Finally, there are two streams of study, the General and the Logistics stream.
-Students may select their stream of study at any
+Students may select their stream of study at any time.

-Core Component (all 12 courses);
+Core Component (all 12 courses)

+MBA521 - Economics

-- MBA521 Economics - MBA523 Quantitative Methods
+- MBA523 Quantitative Methods

 - MBA525 Financial Accounting

 - MBA527 Management Accounting

 - MBA529 Marketing

 - MBA531 Management Information Systems

 - MBA537 Financial Management

 - MBA555 Operations Management

 - MBA561 Strategic Management

-- MBA567 Organisational Behaviour and Theory

 - MBA569 Strategic Human Resources Management

+- MBA595 Organizational Theory

-- MBA587 Organizational Behaviour and Theory
+- MBA597 Organizational Behaviour